Give your rolling recycling cart a break during Frost Laws

 What are Frost Laws?

-Each spring in the north, as the ground thaws, county road commissions restrict the weights of vehicles allowed on most rural roads for a few weeks to prevent damage to the pavement.
+Each spring in the north, as the ground thaws, county road commissions restrict the heavy vehicles’ use of most rural roads for a few weeks to prevent damage to the pavement.
 This is often called having “Frost Laws” in effect.

 Why do Frost Laws limit use of my rolling cart?